 Personally I know I might have something worth saying when an idea resonates with me and stays in my mind.
 It could be a critique of something I heard, a powerful story, or even an interesting quote.
 I keep a notebook with me at all times and write these small observations down.
 The ones that stay in mind end up as drafts and it’s in the process of trying to write a draft that I learn if I really do have something worth sharing or not.
 I throw away many drafts and have many half written ones that maybe I’ll return to, but maybe I won’t.
 Creation is messy and accepting the mess is the biggest challenge for many people who want to make things.

 I’m interested in writing and speaking about important things that go unsaid.
 I like to demystify, debunk and critique sloppy thinking and I try to be brave in taking on subjects that many people think are wrong but are afraid to speak up about.
 Even something as straightforward as How To Write A Good Bio is a radical simplification of the stupid things I constantly see people do.
 I try not to be a cynic, and even my critical posts like How to Call BS On a Guru are intended to elevate the reader’s thinking and not just tear down someone else’s thoughts.
 Even when I rant I work hard to offer an alternative.

 My advice is to write and speak anyway even if you have doubts.
 It’s only through writing and speaking that you’ll improve your thinking and invite feedback from other people.
-That’s the only way to improve your judgement and craft further.
-I’ve been doing this a long time and if you like what I do it’s explained more by commitment and effort than talent.
-The worst that can in writing is no one will read what you have to say.
+That’s the only way to improve your judgement and craft.
+I’ve been doing this for years and if you like what I do it’s explained more by commitment than talent.
+The worst that can happen in writing is no one will read what you have to say.
 So what?
 Most writers aren’t widely read, including successful ones.
 But it’s through publishing and calling something finished that you invite the most useful feedback and that’s the only way to learn better judgement about both what’s worth writing about, and how to write about those things well.